status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/architecture.md

 The `Discv5Protocol` type implements the Discv5 protocol which is used as a transport to send messages between Portal nodes.
-Each Portal subnetwork (such as the `BeaconNetwork`, `HistoryNetwork` and `StateNetwork`) holds an instance of `PortalProtocol` which implements the Portal Wire protocol and an instance of `ContentQueue` which receives Portal content from the `PortalStream` type when the node receives content from peers.
+Each Portal subnetwork (such as the `BeaconNetwork`, `HistoryNetwork` and `StateNetwork`) holds an instance of `PortalProtocol` which implements the Portal Wire protocol and an instance of `ContentQueue` which receives Portal content from the `PortalStream` when the node receives content from peers.
 When a content transfer is initiated which is bigger than the max Discv5 message size, then the `PortalStream` transfers the content using the `UtpDiscv5Protocol` type which implements uTP on top of Discv5.